TheBigBookMan/grad-dip/Artificial Intelligence/AI.md

 			- These are not forumlas:
 			- A(upsidedown)X (p(a, b, X) p(a, c, X))
 			- p(a, b, X) ^
+			- they are not formulas because they have no quantifiers or predicates/functions
 - **Semantics and Syntax**-
 	- **Semantics** - (model theory) of a formal language is study of interpretations, truth functions and models of the language
 	- **Syntax**- (proof theory) study of deductive apparatus